adimian/kirby/docs/concepts.md

 Their tasks are to retrieve the *jobs* posted on the Kafka topics (see [Supervisor & Scheduler](#supervisor--scheduler) for the topics concerned)

+More details about runner and arbiter are given in :ref:`linking-togofurther`.

+## Kirby and Kafka

 :todo: explain Why kafka?
 How does it spread jobs...